• Login

 • Thumbnail

-Core Health Outcomes in Childhood Epilepsy (CHOICE): Development of a core outcome set using systematic review methods and a Delphi survey consensus.
+Core Health Outcomes In Childhood Epilepsy (CHOICE): protocol for the selection of a core outcome set.

 Quick Guide | Contact Us